Fulco di Verdura: Personal life

 According to the British interior decorator Nicholas Haslam, Fulco was a lover of Simon Fleet or Harry Carnes, his real name.
 Simon had worked as an actor and designer.
 Fulco later met Tom Parr, an interior decorator who was a friend and business partner of David Nightingale Hicks and later head of Colefax and Fowler.
 They stayed together until Fulco's death.

-Retirement
+Retirement and death

 In 1973, Fulco sold his stake in his business to Alfano and retired to London where he continued to sketch and paint until his death in 1978.

-He never married and had no children, with him the Santostefano della Cerda family died out.
-He arranged for his ashes to be brought to Palermo after his death and kept in the family tomb in the Sant'Orsola cemetery.
+He never married and had no children and so with him, the Santostefano della Cerda family died out.
+He had arranged for his ashes to be brought to Palermo after his death and kept in the family tomb at the Cimitero di Sant'Orsola in Palermo.